-Whether it’s customer or employee information, the data your business stores can be personal or sensitive.
-Just like you protect your buildings, inventory, and employees, you need to protect confidential information.
-Here are some precautions you might want to consider:
+Just like you protect your buildings, inventory, and employees, you also need to protect confidential information—that includes customer and employee information.
+Here are some precautions you should consider:

 If an unauthorized person ends up with one of your unencrypted computers, tablets, phones, or removable storage disks, there’s nothing to stop them from accessing all your data stored on the machine.
-Full-disk encryption renders your files illegible without a correct password.
-This prevents an attacker with physical possession of your device from accessing the data stored on it.
+Full-disk encryption renders your files illegible without a correct password, preventing an attacker with physical possession of your device from accessing the data stored on it.

 - Include at least 14 characters—a longer password is better